IIIF/api/source/presentation/4.0/model.md

 There are common use cases in which a point, rather than a range or area, is the target of the Annotation.
 For example, putting a pin in a map should result in an exact point, not a very small rectangle.
 Points in time are not very short durations, and user interfaces should, equally, treat these differently.
 This is particularly important when zooming in (either spatially or temporally) beyond the scale of the frame of reference.

+The spatial aspect of the point is given with `x` and `y` for a two-dimensional point, along with `z` for a three-dimentional point.
+The temporal aspect of the point is given with `instant`.
 If `instant` is not supplied, and the target resource has a `duration`, the selector is interpreted as targeting the entire duration.
 If `instant` is supplied, but no spatial point, the selector is interpreted as targeting the entire spatial aspect of the resource.

 __Properties__<br/>
 A Point Selector _MUST_ have the following properties: [type](#type)<br/><br/>